nanvel/blog/2020/07/ruby.md

 A class is a collection of related methods that operate on the state of an object.

+Class instances may encapsulate any number of internal instances, but they expose only methods to the outside world.

+Assignment to an attribute of array elemt is actually Ruby shorthand for method invocation.

 Classes and modules are "open", and can be modified and extended at runtime.

 ```ruby